Mizux/dotnet-native/README.md

 ```
 note: Since FooApp `PackageReference` Foo and add `{...}/packages` to the `RestoreSource`.
 During the build of FooApp you can see that `Mizux.Foo` and
-`runtime.{rid}.Mizux.Foo` are automatically installed in the nuget cache.
+`Mizux.Foo.runtime.{rid}` are automatically installed in the nuget cache.

 Then you can run it using:
 ```